 The book she wrote after that exploration, (2), published September 6, rationally explores the “playbook” that college football powers rely on when these incidents occur — “plays” like “Nothing to See Here,” “The Shrug,” and “Moving On” — and how the culture of college football is a microcosm of toxic masculinity and rape culture.
 Even as a journalist who covers sports and gender myself, I felt near constant shock reading Luther’s descriptions of this systemic problem.

-Since she finished writing the book, Luther has been continuing on the same beat, covering stories like the Brock Turner case, the sexual assault by a football player and subsequent administrative cover-up at Baylor, and the fallout from the Duke-lacrosse false accusation case.
-She has also started work on her next book, cowritten with ESPNw’s Kavitha Davidson, How to Love Sports When They Don’t Love You Back._ I called Luther at home in August to discuss the intersection of college football and sexual assault, and whether any hope for change is on the horizon.
+Since she finished writing the book, Luther has been continuing on the same beat, covering stories like (3), the sexual assault (4), and the fallout from the Duke-lacrosse false accusation case.
+She has also started work on her next book, cowritten with ESPNw’s Kavitha Davidson, _How to Love Sports When They Don’t Love You Back._ I called Luther at home in August to discuss the intersection of college football and sexual assault, and whether any hope for change is on the horizon.

 **Maggie Mertens:** In the book you describe the connection between football and masculinity as one of the roots of off-the-field violence perpetrated by some college football players.
 Could you explain how masculinity and football have become so intertwined, and how that plays into sexual violence?